 The Grand Rapids Public Library has a highly engaged community with numerous avenues for online discussion, including social media platforms.
 These avenues of communication can be very useful and positive avenues for communication with one another and our community.
-As such, we encourage our employees, volunteers, Board of Library Commissioners, and affiliates to engage on social media by sharing Public Library news, digital content, photos, videos and announcements, engaging in positive discussions about news and events and generally acting as good stewards of the Public Library's brand and messaging.
+As such, we encourage our employees, volunteers, Board, and affiliates to engage on social media by sharing library news, digital content, photos, videos, and announcements, engaging in positive discussions about news and events and generally acting as good stewards of the library's brand and messaging.

-Remember that regardless of whether an employee is speaking personally or professionally, they are viewed first and foremost by others as an employee or representative of the Grand Rapids Public Library.
+Remember that regardless of whether an employee is speaking personally or professionally, they are viewed first and foremost by others as an employee or representative of the library.
 Others view an employee as a representative and spokesperson of the local government.